AckerlyXu/heima/includes/virtual-machines-common-manage-availability.md

 * [Use multiple storage accounts for each availability set]

 ### <a name="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy"></a> Configure multiple virtual machines in an availability set for redundancy
 To provide redundancy to your application, we recommend that you group two or more virtual machines in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one virtual machine is available and meets the 99.95% Azure SLA.
-For more information, see the [SLA for Virtual Machines](/support/sla/virtual-machines/).
+For more information, see the [SLA for Virtual Machines](https://www.azure.cn/support/sla/virtual-machines/).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Avoid leaving a single instance virtual machine in an availability set by itself.
-VMs in this configuration do not qualify for a SLA guarantee and face downtime during Azure planned maintenance events, except when a single VM is using [Azure Premium Storage](/documentation/articles/storage-premium-storage/).
+VMs in this configuration do not qualify for a SLA guarantee and face downtime during Azure planned maintenance events, except when a single VM is using [Azure Premium Storage](../articles/storage/storage-premium-storage.md).
 For single VMs using premium storage, the Azure SLA applies.

 Each virtual machine in your availability set is assigned an **update domain** and a **fault domain** by the underlying Azure platform.
 For a given availability set, five non-user-configurable update domains are assigned by default (Resource Manager deployments can then be increased to provide up to 20 update domains) to indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time.
 When more than five virtual machines are configured within a single availability set, the sixth virtual machine is placed into the same update domain as the first virtual machine, the seventh in the same update domain as the second virtual machine, and so on.
 The order of update domains being rebooted may not proceed sequentially during planned maintenance, but only one update domain is rebooted at a time.